savages-corp/data-layer-openapi/README.md

 3. **Scalability**: Support large-scale data operations for enterprise environments, ensuring efficient handling of data migrations, integrations, and analytics.

-4. **Customization**: Allow customers to set up their own HTTP servers using this specification, offering granular control over data exposure and integration with EFDL.
+4. **Customization**: Allow customers to set up their own HTTP servers using this specification, offering granular control over data exposure and integration with Data Layer.

 ## Key Features

-- **Service Integration**: EFDL provides basic implementations for popular services such as Salesforce.
+- **Service Integration**: Data Layer provides basic implementations for popular services such as Salesforce.
 It also supports custom integrations for unique customer environments.

-- **Generic HTTP Service**: This specification enables customers with internal systems to set up HTTP endpoints that EFDL can connect to, facilitating data exchange.
+- **Generic HTTP Service**: This specification enables customers with internal systems to set up HTTP endpoints that Data Layer can connect to, facilitating data exchange.

-- **Data Translation**: As data is retrieved from one service and sent to another, EFDL translates data formats to ensure compatibility and integrity.
+- **Data Translation**: As data is retrieved from one service and sent to another, Data Layer translates data formats to ensure compatibility and integrity.

-- **Data Mapping**: EFDL allows customers to map data fields between different services, ensuring that data is correctly aligned and synchronized in a meaningful way, even across disparate systems.
+- **Data Mapping**: Data Layer allows customers to map data fields between different services, ensuring that data is correctly aligned and synchronized in a meaningful way, even across disparate systems.

-- **Data Expulsion**: EFDL provides mechanisms to expel data from the system, ensuring compliance with data privacy regulations and organizational policies.
+- **Data Expulsion**: Data Layer provides mechanisms to expel data from the system, ensuring compliance with data privacy regulations and organizational policies.

 ## API Structure